The full course regulations and requirements can be found in the information for current postgraduate students, below is a summary.

 Advanced Lecture Courses and Training

 The student's research training will be individually tailored to the requirements of their project.
 Formal teaching in lectures and seminars, a necessary extension of undergraduate training into more specialised areas, is organised principally through the Midlands Physics Alliance Graduate School (MPAGS).
-Most students take 6 MPAGS modules over the first two years, while students in Particle Physics and Astronomy have the opportunity to attend specialised lectures and workshops organised by the research groups and partner organisations.
+Students will take 6 MPAGS modules over the first two years, while students in Particle Physics and Astronomy have the opportunity to attend specialised lectures and workshops organised by the research groups and partner organisations.
 Students in Condensed Matter Physics often use specialised instruments or beamlines at central facilities such as Diamond or ILL, who may also provide specialised training.

 Links with Industry